Memba/grunt-blog/README.md

   blog: {
     options: {
           home: 'http://yoursite/blog/index.html', //The path to your Mini Blog Engine
-          newsRoot: 'new', //your news directory
+          newsRoot: 'news', //your news directory
-          archiveRoot: 'archive', //your archive directory
+          postsRoot: 'posts', //your posts directory
           title: 'Your title for your RSS channel',
           link: 'http://yoursite',
           description: 'Your description for your RSS channel',